virtu/darkseed/README.md

 # darkseed

-A DNS seeder for Bitcoin supporting all network types.
+A Bitcoin DNS seed prototype, supporting all network types and publishing results via DNS (UDP and TCP) and REST.

 ## Components